PaloAltoNetworks/prisma-access-skillets/README.md

 ### License Activation and Customer Support Portal SuperUser Access

-This is used to ensure Panorama can be licensed in Step 3.
-Also requires is superuser access to generate the One Time Password (OTP) to authorize Panorama connectivity to the cloud instance.
+This is used to ensure Panorama can be dynamically licensed in Step 3.
+Also required is superuser access to generate the One Time Password (OTP) to authorize Panorama connectivity to the cloud instance.

 ### Accept the EULA for Panorama in Azure